mindyng/analytics-readings/README.md

 ### [Video with In-depth Explanation](https://www.youtube.com/watch?v=5s-KYV9zsWM&t=483s) (for the non-readers ;) )

-#####
-# Start with the business question.
-Analytics Engineers supply the data in order to answer business questions as well as responsible for dashboarding as well.
-Looker is part of the modern data stack.
+# Advice: Start with the business question.
+To be business strategic partners and not siloed, Analytics Engineers need to have a keen understanding of biz intelligence.
+And then supply the data in order to answer stakeholders' questions.
-Looker Community is where busines intelligence folks post/comment, etc. If this is where they hang, then this is where they will talk about their standard [metrics of interest](https://community.looker.com/lookml-5/analytics-block-customer-retention-and-lifetime-value-survival-style-5780) and what they report.
+Looker Community is where busines intelligence folks post/comment, etc. If this is where they hang, then this is where they will talk about their standard [metrics of interest](https://community.looker.com/lookml-5/analytics-block-customer-retention-and-lifetime-value-survival-style-5780) i.e. what they want to measure in order to move the biz fwd.

 ### SQL
 SQL has a lot of tips and tricks that take time to know.